vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

 ## Building the Node-RED flow

-Here's the flow we will use.
-It starts with an "HTTP in" node to receive the call.
-Then we add the two numbers, which are part of the JSon payload.
-The next node is a template node to create the answer and finally we return the answer to the caller by using a "http response" node.
-To the relevant nodes we also added debug nodes.
-So we can follow the flow in the debug window when it's executed.
+The following screenshot shows the flow we will be using.
+Here's how it works:

+1. An `HTTP In` node receives the call.
+2. A function node adds the two numbers from the JSON payload of the call.
+3. A template node creates the response.
+4. An `HTTP Response` node returns the result to the caller.

+We also added debug nodes so that we can follow the flow in the debug window, when it's executed.

 ![image](/assets/2024-03-23/010.png)

-The "http in" node listens at the "/Add" URL:
+The `HTTP In` node listens at the `/Add` URL:

 ![image](/assets/2024-03-23/020.png)